 After this, the staff at the assisted living community will want to evaluate your loved one as well to make sure the services they need are compatible with what the facility is able to provide.
 They'll check out how much help your loved one needs with the ADLs, and they'll make recommendations if they feel they're not a good fit.

-As you're considering the various rates charged by the assisted living communities you're considering, it's important to remember that you're not looking at simple rent.
+As you're considering the various rates charged by the assisted living communities you're considering, it's important to remember that you're not looking at simply the rent.
 The rates you're quoted cover all the services provided, including assistance with the ADLs, and they also include all meals and the various amenities offered.

 No matter your budget, you should be able to find a well-appointed assisted living community that meets your loved one's needs.
 Assisted living averages less than $5,000 per month, with basic communities available closer to the $2,000 range and some particularly luxurious communities tiptoeing up toward $10,000.

 If you opt for a basic assisted living community, you can relax knowing that your loved one is getting the basic care they need without straining the budget.
 This type of care is ideal for seniors who don't have a high demand for lots of activities.
 Even at this low cost, you can count on all the basic personal care needed and meals, all provided by trained staff.
 You may be able to reduce costs even more if your loved one is willing to share a room.

 The high-end luxury assisted living communities in San Diego often feel more like resort hotels than residential care.
 Look for large, active communities that offer lots of activities, lavish facilities and customized meal choices.
 In addition, these communities may have medical care available while also bringing in specialists like podiatrists or physical therapists on a regular basis.

 Right in the middle of these two ends of the spectrum are boutique assisted living communities that provide some amenities while still charging more modest fees.
 Private suites or apartments are typical here, and choices are often available at meal time.